lmolas/kubectl-view-cert/README.md

     kubectl view-cert mysecret

-If you want to see information from a secret wit ha different type than kubernetes.io/tls it is possible by specifying a second argument: the secret key to read.
+If you want to see information from a secret with a different type than kubernetes.io/tls it is possible by specifying a second argument: the secret key to read.
 The secret key must contain base64 pem encoded data.

     kubectl view-cert mysecret mykey